 Lastly, expect your Madagascar safari to be different than in other African destinations.
 Unlike a traditional safari in Tanzania or Kenya, in Madagascar walking slowly through the forest is the way you will see the animals, so be sure to bring several pairs of really comfortable shoes (you might want a waterproof pair for the rainforest) and a good pair of binoculars.

 Check out our trips to Madagascar to get itinerary ideas.
-Most trips have pre-scheduled group departures and can be done on a private and custom basis.
+Choose a scheduled group departure or go on a private and custom basis.

 Thinking about a trip to Madagascar?